-Any individuals/teams from the Stanford Medicine Community (SOM, SHC, SCH, ValleyCare, UHA, PCHA).
+Any individuals/teams from the Stanford Medicine Community (SOM, SHC, SCH, TriValley, SMP, PCHA, UMP).
 Those who wish to submit a nomination should demonstrate how the work (a current initiative, new project, etc.) directly contributes to one or more of the ISP's three strategic priorities: value focused, digitally driven, uniquely Stanford.

 How often will the awards be given?

 Awards are presented to winners annually in the Fall.
-Nominations are currently being accepted and are due by August 31, 2021.
+Nominations for the 2022 ISP Star Award winners are closed.

 How can nominations be submitted?